 Dr. Gallagher received her Ph.D. in astronomy and astrophysics from Penn State supported by a NASA Graduate Student Fellowship.
 Subsequently, Dr. Gallagher spent a year as a postdoctoral researcher at the Center for Space Research at the Massachusetts Institute of Technology before going to the University of California, Los Angeles in as a Spitzer Fellow.
+She has been a professor of physics and astronomy at Western University since , and the Director of the Institute for Earth and Space Exploration since .
 Prior to her graduate studies, she was a high school physics teacher and soccer coach.

 Editorial "A Fresh Start for Space in Canada" for the Canadian Science Policy Centre

 - Date modified: